Oxford University Crest

 Photo of Richard Davy

 Richard Davy graduated in Modern History from Magdalen College, Oxford, in 1953.
 After teaching in Italy and training in Edinburgh he served for nearly thirty years on The Times (London).
 He was a foreign correspondent in Germany, Washington and Eastern Europe, and an editorial writer and specialist in East-West relations.
 He covered much of the Prague Spring of 1968 and the long negotiations that produced the Helsinki Final Act of 1975.
 Later he was Managing Editor of the Oxford Analytic Daily Brief (an online consultancy) and after that a contributing editorial writer for The Independent.
-He was also a Specialist Adviser to a House of Commons Committee examining the Helsinki Final Act, a guest scholar at the Woodrow Wilson Center, Washington DC, a Senior Adviser on a project on Eastern Europe for the Georgetown Center for Strategic and International Studies, and an Associate Fellow at the Royal Institute of International Affairs.
-He is now a Senior Member of St Antony’s College Oxford.
+He was also a Specialist Adviser to a House of Commons Committee examining the Helsinki Final Act, a guest scholar at the Woodrow Wilson Center, Washington DC, a Senior Adviser on a project on Eastern Europe for the Georgetown Center for Strategic and International Studies, an Associate Fellow of the Royal Institute of International Affairs, and a Senior Member of St Antony’s College, Oxford University.

 Books: